jarrodbb/Text-Editor/README.md

   }
 ```

+In the terminal run ```npm install``` in the root of the application to ensure all the packages for both the client and the server are installed

-In the terminal run `npm run start` in the root of the application.
+Then run, `npm run start` in the root of the application.
 This will start the application in the backend and serve the client.

 <img width="1462" alt="Screenshot 2023-09-30 at 3 14 02 pm" src="https://github.com/jarrodbb/Text-Editor/assets/132813348/cac849a0-7768-449f-b7c5-a2437830c84d">